AduGyamfi-David/Game-of-Life-Java/README.md

 # Game-of-Life-Java
-Files associated with Conway's Game of Life project, writted in Java
+Files associated with Conway's Game of Life project, written in Java First project written using Java